 The next layer will be the Top Grain leather, also known as Embossed Corrected-grain leather, which is still good quality leather.
-It does not have the same characteristics and uniqueness that the Full Grain leather has.
-In most cases this layer has had an artificial grain applied to its surface since it has been sanded and buffed to take away imperfections.
-With the top layer removed, the Full Grain leather will have a more uniform finish, but it won't be as durable.
+It does not have the same characteristics and uniqueness that the full grain leather has.
+In most cases this top grain layer has had an artificial grain applied to its surface since it has been sanded and buffed to take away imperfections.
+With the top layer removed, the Top Grain Leather will have a more uniform finish, but it won't be as durable as full grain leather.

 Split Leather aka Genuine Leather